Allison1212/Squirrel_Tracker/README.md

 #### Update a Sighting Data
-Users can update sighting information by click "update" on the main
+Users can update sighting information by click "update" on the main sightings page.

+    located at: /sightings/<unique-squirrel-id>

+### Map Visualization
+A map visualizing all the locations of squirrels' sightings in the New York City Central Park.
+Users can view at most 100 locations on the map.
+The map page could be redirected from homepage by clicking "Squirrels Map Visualization" button on homepage.

+        located at: /map/